Treesitter

 Predicates are special scheme nodes that are evaluated to conditionally capture nodes.
 For example, the eq? predicate can be used as follows:

-to only match identifier corresponding to the "foo" text.
+to only match identifier corresponding to the "self" text.
+Such queries can be used to highlight built-in functions or variables differently, for instance.

 The following predicates are built in: